-Karakuli Lake is located at the foot of Mirshitage Glacier "Father of Glacier and cradle of Chinese mountaineering" - The Muztagata Mountain range 7546 meters high being 191 kilometers away from Kashi.
+The Lake Karakuli is located at the foot of Mirshitage Glacier "Father of Glacier and cradle of Chinese mountaineering" - The Muztagata Mountain range 7546 meters high being 191 kilometers away from Kashi.
 The railway from China to Pakistan bypasses the lakeside.
-From here is not to far from the base camp for climbing Muztagata Mountains (you can either go on foot or by camel, 5 hours needed).
+From here is not too far from the base camp for climbing Muztagata Mountains (you can either go on foot or by camel, 5 hours needed).

 The clear water is a deep blue almost black "Karakuli" means black in Uygur language".
 It is at the altitude of 3600 meters above sea level with a depth of 30 meters and covers an area of 10 square kilometers.
 Actually Karakuli Lake is a glacier lake.
 Surrounded by mountains, the lake has plenty of water and lush grass, where Kirghiz herdsmen usually settle down and graze their herds.

 In fine weather, silver peaks are reflected in blue water with landscapes of lakes and mountains integrated into a whole.
 Sceneries are just like those drawn in paintings and described in poems, intoxicating people.
 There is a tourist reception center beside the lake where tents, Mongolian yurts, yachts, camels and horses are made available to tourists.